IoC-Sunderland/Inheritance/README.md

 Classes that exist to be inherited, but you do not instantiate them.

 # super()

+The use of super() means you don't have to explicitally create an object, it returns a proxy object.

 There are two typical use cases for super.
 In a class hierarchy with single inheritance, super can be used to refer to parent classes without naming them explicitly, thus making the code more maintainable.
 This use closely parallels the use of super in other programming languages.

 The second use case is to support cooperative multiple inheritance in a dynamic execution environment(doc.python.org).